Supporting people who have experienced sexual abuse, sexual assault or violence

 The number of therapy sessions can vary, depending on personal need and preferences.

-Once counselling comes to an end, Sue Lambert Trust continues to offer lots of support groups which you can attend.
+Once counselling comes to an end, Sue Lambert Trust continues to offer lots of peer support groups which you can attend.
 Many of our groups are led and organised by people who have accessed our support.

 We host regular support groups, and creative sessions such as music, writing, art and other creative and therapeutic group activities.